ccfang2/HonestDiDSenAnlys/README.md

 # HonestDiD Sensitivity Analysis
 > This is a shiny app that facilitates the sensitivity analysis proposed in [Rambachan and Roth (2022)](https://jonathandroth.github.io/assets/files/HonestParallelTrends_Main.pdf) and is built on the R package: [HonestDiD](https://github.com/asheshrambachan/HonestDiD).
+Latest Update: 2022-12-02

 ## About Sensitivity Analysis